 Example: Long-term Market Trend Chart

 The chart below shows the NASDAQ 100 10-year long-term uptrend.
-Notice the long timeframe in the chart, a weekly chart spanning ten years.
+Notice the long timeframe in the chart, which is a weekly chart spanning ten years.

 The first component in analyzing a stock market trend is understanding the stock’s or index’s direction.
 There are only three directions a stock price can take.